"Discover the full-service real estate broker, who can make home buying or selling a personalized, stress-free transaction!"

-Mortgage rates for 30-year fixed loans fell this week, with the current rate borrowers were quoted on Zillow Mortgages at 3.83 percent, down 8 basis points from the same time last week.
+Mortgage rates for 30-year fixed loans rose this week, with the current rate borrowers were quoted on Zillow Mortgages at 3.75 percent, up 8 basis points from last week.

-The 30-year fixed mortgage rate moved lower throughout the week before settling at that rate Tuesday.
+The 30-year fixed mortgage rate rose throughout the week before settling at the quoted rate Tuesday.

-Check Zillow Mortgages for mortgage rate trends and up-to-the-minute mortgage rates for your state, or use the mortgage calculator to calculate monthly payments at the current rates.
+Check Zillow Mortgages for rate trends and up-to-the-minute rates for your state, or use the mortgage calculator to calculate monthly payments at the current rates.

 Permalink | Email this | Comments

 Filed under: Buying, Lifestyle